Best Websites to Learn Coding for Free for Students

 1. Accessibility and Affordability

 Not everyone can afford expensive coding bootcamps or university courses.
 Free coding websites remove financial barriers, making learning accessible to everyone, regardless of location or economic status.
+For additional smart study strategies, check out How to Pass an Exam Without Studying for a Full Year?.

 2. Hands-on Learning Experience

 Most free coding websites offer interactive coding exercises, projects, and quizzes that help students practice real-world coding problems.
 This approach makes learning more engaging and effective.
+To further challenge and sharpen their minds, try 45 Mind Teasers for Students.

 3. Career Opportunities